grpc-ecosystem/grpc-spring/docs/en/client/configuration.md

   automatically during `HeartbeatEvent`s.
 Uses the `gRPC.port` metadata to determine the port, otherwise uses the service port.
   Example: `discovery:///service-name`
+- `self` (Prio 0):
+  The self address or scheme is a keyword that is available, if you also use `grpc-server-spring-boot-starter` and allows you to connect to the server without specifying the own address/port.
+This is especially useful for tests where you might want to use random server ports to avoid conflicts.
+  Example: `self` or `self:self`
 - `in-process`:
   This is a special scheme that will bypass the normal channel factory and will use the `InProcessChannelFactory` instead.
 Use it to connect to the [`InProcessServer`](../server/configuration#enabling-the-inprocessserver).